markentier/markentier.tech/site/content/posts/2018/12/ruby-bundler-nokogiri-macos/index.md

 # /snippet
 ```

-If you run what is suggested:
+Now if you run what is suggested …

 ```sh
 gem install nokogiri -v '1.8.5'